 - 1 cup milk

-- about 2 cups sliced peaches (fresh or canned)
+- 2 cups sliced peaches fresh or canned, drained

 - ¼ cup granulated sugar

-- Spray an 8x8" pan with non stick spray.
+- Spray a 9×9″ casserole dish (or 2-quart baking dish) with nonstick spray.
 Place bread cubes in the pan.

-- In a medium bowl, whisk together eggs, milk, vanilla and sugar and pour over bread cubes.
+- In a medium bowl, whisk together eggs, milk, vanilla, and sugar, and pour over the top of the bread cubes.
+Press the bread down into the liquid.
 Top with an even row of sliced peaches.

 - Cover with plastic wrap and set in the fridge for at least 2-3 hours or overnight.

-- For the cobbler topping, combine melted butter, sugar and flour with a spoon until crumbly.
-This can be made ahead of time and stored in an air tight container or made just before baking.
+- For the cobbler topping, combine melted butter, sugar, and flour with a spoon until crumbly.

-- To bake: uncover and sprinkle with cobbler topping.
-Bake at 350 degrees for 30-35 minutes until completely set and cobbler is light golden brown.
+- To bake: uncover and sprinkle the top of the casserole with the crumb topping.
+Bake at 350 degrees for 30-35 minutes until completely set and the cobbler is a crisp golden brown on top.